o-fl0w/stash-vr/README.md

 Tags (markers) in HereSphere has support for both a start and end time.
 Stash currently defines Markers as having a start time only.
 This means the end time set in HereSphere will be ignored.

+Enable sync of markers by setting `HERESPHERE_SYNC_MARKERS=true` but make sure you've also read the [caveat](#heresphere-sync-of-markers).

 #### Favorites
-When the favorite-feature of HereSphere is first used Stash-VR will create a tag in Stash named according to `FAVORITE_TAG` (set in docker env., defaults to `FAVORITE`) and apply that tag to your video.
+When the favorite-feature of HereSphere is first used Stash-VR will create a tag in Stash named according to `FAVORITE_TAG` (set in docker env., defaults to `FAVORITE`) and apply that tag to your scene.

 **Tip:** Create a filter using that tag, so it shows up in HereSphere for quick access to favorites.

 #### Rating
 HereSphere uses fractions for ratings, i.e. 4.5 is a valid rating.
 Stash uses whole numbers.
 If you set a half star in HereSphere Stash-VR will round up the rating.
-That is if you set a rating of 3.5 the video will receive a rating of 4 in Stash.
+That is if you set a rating of 3.5 the scene will receive a rating of 4 in Stash.
 In other words, click anywhere on a star to set the rating to that amount of stars.

-**Exception:** To remove a rating, rate the video 0.5 (half a star).
+**Exception:** To remove a rating, rate the scene 0.5 (half a star).

 #### O-counter
-Increment O-count by adding a tag named `!O` (case-insensitive) in `Video Tags`.
+Increment o-count by adding a tag named `!O` (case-insensitive) in `Video Tags`.

-Current O-count is shown as `O:<count>`
+Current o-count is shown as `O:<count>`

 #### Organized
 Toggle organized flag by adding a tag named `!Org` (case-insensitive) in `Video Tags`.